We're available for WI, but are they willing to select us, asks Dwayne Bravo

-Dwayne Bravo takes strong objection to the accusation that top West Indies players don't put their country first
+It's been a tumultuous last few months for Bravo since he led the walkout of the team midway from the India tour; takes strong objection to the accusation that top Windies players don't put their country first

 It's been a tumultuous last few months for Dwayne Bravo ever since he led the walkout of the West Indies team midway from the India tour last October due to payment structure issues with the West Indies Cricket Board (WICB).